 No engineering experience required!

-TINKER is a summer engineering camp for incoming high schools girls (i.e., 9th-12th grade students), typically held in August on UB's North Campus in Davis Hall.
+TINKER is a summer engineering camp for incoming high schools girls (i,e.
+9th-12th grade students in fall 2020).

 Cost of registration is $425 and covers all camp activities including: